nickbrowen/STAT-414-Project/README.md

 n = 1368

 ##### Tidying
 I cleaned the "Result" variable which recorded the time athletes finished their time in.
-It was formatted differently for different years and events and was a character type.
+It was formatted differently for different years and events, and it was a stubborn character type.
 It is now two new variables.
 * `timeSecs` is the time in seconds.
 Type is numeric.
 * `timeMins` is the time in minutes.
 Type is numeric.

 *Note:* I had to remove long distance events like the marathon, 20km walk, and 50km walk because the times were obviously wrong.
-Many of the finishing time for marathon had values like "35:15:10".
+Many of the finishing times for marathon had vague, incorrect values like "35:15:10".
 Obviously nobody medaled in the marathon by finishing in either 35 minutes or 35 hours.
 Enough of these wierd values were present that I just removed these events.

 ##### EDA
 I made a couple of quick plots but I didnt have much time.
 Just wanted to look at the relationships between a couple of variables quickly.